 Judy pioneered the first practitioner courses in the early 1990s and has been involved in just about every aspect of the Centre's work.
 She is a trustee of the Dr Edward Bach Healing Trust and was personally trained by John in the making of mother tinctures.

-Stefan oversees educational and assessment standards for all Bach Centre-approved courses and runs the Bach Foundation International Register.
-He also runs the computers - including writing and HTML-ing these web pages.
+Stefan oversees educational and assessment standards for all Bach Centre-approved courses world wide, and is in overall charge of the Bach Foundation International Register.
+He also runs the Centre's web sites and social media presence.